Last Updated on December 6, 2023 by Sharon Advik

 You can quickly transfer and save images directly from the Camera to a smartphone using a compatible smartphone with the Camera Connect app* installed.

 It allows you to shoot remotely from a distance, even in Live View mode, for those difficult-to-capture shots.

 The EOS 80D and other DLNA products, including HDTVs, smartphones, and more, may easily share files thanks to full DLNA (Digital Living Network Alliance) compatibility.

-You can share your images and video to the CANON iMAGE GATEWAY# for simple social networking site sharing.
+You can share your images and videos to the CANON iMAGE GATEWAY# for simple social networking site sharing.
 Photographs can be printed wirelessly on a printer certified for PictBridge without a computer.

-Surprisingly, the EOS 80D already has all of these wireless features; no other devices are required!
+Surprisingly, the EOS 80D already has all these wireless features; no other devices are required!